-- If a player, parent(s)/ Guardian, co-mentor, or a club member feels a minor breach of discipline has taken place they should speak directly to the mentor in question.
+- If a player, parent(s)/ Guardian, co-mentor, or club member feels a minor breach of discipline has occurred, they should speak directly to the mentor in question.
 A juvenile player should do this in the presence of a parent/ guardian. - 2.
 If there is an alleged serious breach of discipline or a continuous breach of discipline, the player, parent(s)/ Guardian, co-mentor or member should make a complaint as outlined in the section below called 'Making a Complaint'.
-The Hearings Committee, as outlined above, will investigate the matter and revert back to the Club Executive with their findings and recommendations.
+The Hearings Committee, as outlined above, will investigate the matter and revert to the Club Executive with their findings and recommendations.

-Procedure for Parents indiscipline
+Procedure for Parents Indiscipline

-- When dealing with a minor breach of discipline team mentors are responsible for dealing with disciplinary matters within their own group.
-They can do this by speaking directly to the parent. - 2.
-If there is an alleged serious breach of discipline or a continuous breach of discipline, the mentor, player or member should make a complaint as outlined in the section below called 'Making a Complaint'.
-The Hearings Committee, as outlined above, will investigate the matter and revert back to the Club Executive with their findings and recommendations.
+- When dealing with a minor breach of discipline, team mentors are responsible for dealing with disciplinary matters within their own group.
+They can do this by speaking directly to their parents. - 2.
+If there is an alleged serious or continuous breach of discipline, the mentor, player, or member should make a complaint, as outlined in the section below, 'Making a Complaint.'
+The Hearings Committee, as outlined above, will investigate the matter and report to the Club Executive with its findings and recommendations.